RubyRubenstahl/artikcloud-ProxyHub/README.md

 ARTIK Cloud Proxy Hub application is a hub, which
  - discovers your local physical devices
  - creates virtual devices on ARTIK Cloud for them or link them to your exising virtual devices
- - proxies messages/Actions between ARTIK Cloud and physical devices via proxies on the hub.
+ - hosts multiple proxies, each of them proxies messages/Actions between ARTIK Cloud and one type of physical devices.

 You can use Proxy Hub repo in the three ways: